ThomasMertes/seed7/src/read_me.txt

   You need the GMP library (one of gmp.lib/gmp.dll/gmp.a/gmp.so) and the gmp.h include file.

+  The use of GMP must be enabled explicit in the makefile.
+  In the makefile (that you use) is an echo statement with:

+    #define USE_GMP 0

+  To enable GMP just change the 0 in this echo statement to 1.
+  Remember to do a

+    make clean

+  after you changed the makefile.
 When Seed7 is compiled with

     make depend